Deborah Grosvenor, Principal

 Deborah Grosvenor has more than 25 years’ experience in the book publishing business as an agent and editor.
 During her career, she has edited or represented several hundred nonfiction books.
 As an editor, she acquired Tom Clancy’s first novel, The Hunt for Red October.

-Deborah is interested in narrative nonfiction in the categories of history, biography, politics, current and foreign affairs, memoir, food, health, the environment and travel.
+Deborah is interested in narrative nonfiction in the categories of history, biography, politics, current and foreign affairs, memoir, food, health, science, the environment and travel.
 For fiction, she is simply interested in great storytelling, especially in an historical context.

 Deborah is the recipient of the TWIN award (Tribute to Women in Industry), given by the YWCA and industry to “outstanding women who have made significant contributions to their companies in managerial and executive positions.”